 John Searle: Reply to Barry Smith

 I am very grateful to Barry Smith for his detailed comments on my book The Construction of Social Reality.
 I think in the end he makes many useful points, but I also believe that he misunderstands me in certain very profound ways.
 I believe his misunderstandings derive from the fact that he approaches this topic with a set of concerns that are fundamentally different from mine, and in consequence, he tends to take my views as attempts to answer his questions rather than attempts to answer my questions.
 I wrote a book which for the most part is not about social objects, or even about social facts, but it is mostly devoted to the analysis of institutional facts.
 I claim these are matters of status function, and that these status functions in general involve deontic powers.
 If you read Smith's article to me, you would not get the idea that I am writing about status functions and deontic powers.
 Furthermore, my entire approach is deliberately and self-consciously naturalistic.
 That is, I see the human ability to create money, property, government, and marriage as an extension of more basic biological phenomena such as the ability of human beings to engage in cooperative behavior, and their innate capacity for linguistic symbolism.
 My concern, in short, is with institutional reality, which is a special case of social reality.
-It is a matter of status functions, it is about the deontic powers acruing to status functions, and is utterly naturalistic.
+It is a matter of status functions, it is about the deontic powers accruing to status functions, and is utterly naturalistic.
 You will not get an impression that this is what is going on from reading his article.

 I can summarize my misgivings by saying that there are three misconceptions that structure his paper.
 First he thinks that I am trying to analyze the nature of what he calls “social objects”.
 He thinks that my analysis is that a social object is created by laying a function on top of a physical object, and that these social objects only exist in a social context.
 His second mistake is that he thinks that my formula “x counts as y in c” is intended as part of a definition of social objects; that is, he thinks it is intended to give us necessary and sufficient conditions for the application of social concepts, and these necessary and sufficient conditions are stated in terms of the ordinary use of the expression “counts as”.
 Third, because he neglects the naturalism of my account, I think he thinks that I am trying to answer his various questions about necessity.
 I am not.
 He compares this problem to the old positivist attempts to reduce analytic propositions to logical truths.
 I thought the positivist enterprise was pointless from the beginning - it would be just as valid to reduce logical truths to ordinary analytic propositions: the reason that it is logically true that all unmarried men are unmarried is that it is a substitution instance of the much more fundamental and basic analytic truth, all bachelors are unmarried.